-Early on in the Covid-19 crisis, authorities and organisations started to assess which level of PPE would be required for frontline workers and which, if any, should be advised for the public.
+Early on in the crisis, authorities and organisations started to assess which level of PPE would be required for frontline workers and which, if any, should be advised for the public.

 Initially there was a shortage of PPE for medical staff and frontline workers, which was addressed in due course.
 The message for the public was that masks and gloves would not be necessary, however this information changed as more advice became available and more discussions took place.
-To this date there remains to be conflicting opinion on how effective or otherwise face coverings are and studies continue to emerge both for and against their use.
+To this date there remains conflicting opinion on how effective or otherwise face coverings are and studies continue to emerge both for and against their use.

 "Three weeks to flatten the curve."

 "Vitamin D is a fundamentally important steroid hormone."